 - If you are in a high-rise building, expect fire alarms and sprinklers to go off.
 Do not run out of the building or downstairs while shaking is occurring.
-There is a real hazard of falling plaster, ceiling tiles, bricks, stacked objects, lighting fixtures, and other objects.
+There is a real hazard of falling plaster, ceiling tiles, bricks, stacked objects, lighting fixtures, etc.

 - Be aware that smoke alarms and sprinkler systems frequently go off in buildings during an earthquake, even if there is no fire.

 - If you smell gas, get out of the building and move as far away as possible.